gbv/wdmapper/docs/mappings.rst

   target :doc:`property <properties>`, The link is possible through a common Wikidata item that uses both source property and target property.

+Each link consists of

+- a source URI, specified in abbreviated form as source ID
+- a target URI, specified in abbreviated form as target ID

+The type of link ("relation") can optionally be configured.

 *This introduction needs to be expanded to better explain authority files etc.*